JulianSimpli/node-ci/README.md

 # NodeJS Concepts

-A starter project for mastering advanced Node.js concepts.
+A basic blog app built with ReactJS to implement advanced Node.js concepts.

 ## Table of Contents